 Place an ad inside the event program

 Typically, all attendees receive a program with their event pass, making it likely that your URL will hit the majority of guests’ eyes at one point or another.
 And since most tradeshows or networking events have a program that details the schedule and list of exhibitors, try buying ad space in the pamphlet (or the digital version of the event program).
 Even though guests get to bring the programs home with them, it’s still a good idea to make the URL short and catchy (and with a persuasive offer), since most people probably won’t end up reading the program once they leave the event.
+Using a URL shortener, you can easily trim your link into a short catchy link that sticks to people’s minds easily.

 Hand out free swag